yaxsomo/nosql-project/README.md

 #### localhost:3000/joint1

-Perform the fist aggregate operation.
+Perform the first aggregate operation.
 Regroups all the measurements by sensor ID and returns the result

 #### localhost:3000/joint2/timestamp